soda3x/barista/README.md

 * `equals()` Generation: Creates a robust equals() method that correctly compares all specified fields, handling primitives, objects, and arrays.
 * `hashCode()` Generation: Generates an efficient hashCode() method based on the Effective Java recipe.
+* Generates _deep_ copy constructors for a given class.
 * Getters & Setters: Optionally generates standard getter and setter methods for your fields, complete with basic Javadoc comments.
 * Target specific fields using a variable prefix (e.g., `m_`, `_`).
 * Specify the prefix for boolean getters (`is` or `get`).